MegApril/dv-physical-and-nonphysical-injuries/README.md

 ## Summary of Methods
 - Cleaned and reshaped wide-format injury data using `pivot_longer()`
-- Merged counties with manually classified urban/rural categories
+- Merged counties from Colorado Crime Statistics with urban/rural categorization
 - Used `complete()` to fill missing combinations of injury type and year
 - Aggregated totals by injury type and created accessible, colorblind-friendly visualizations
 - Compared urban vs rural trends across top injury types using faceted plots